CommitFrncs/CommitFrncs/README.md

 - Git & GitHub
 - VS Code

-*(This list will grow as my roadmap progresses.)*

 ---

-## 📈 What This Profile Represents
+## 📌 What This Profile Represents

-This GitHub profile documents my growth as a developer:
-- Real projects
-- Consistent commits
-- Clear improvement over time
+This GitHub is a record of practical development work and steady improvement over time.

 No rushed branding.
-No inflated claims.
+No inflated titles.
-Just progress.
+Just code, iteration, and progress.

 ---

-## 🚧 In Progress

-I’m currently rebuilding my portfolio from the ground up.
-Pinned repositories and featured projects will be added as they reach production-ready quality.
+## 🤝 Open To

+- Knowledge sharing
+- Collaboration on small to mid-scale projects
+- Constructive feedback and code reviews

 ---

 ## 📫 Contact

-For now, GitHub is the primary point of contact.
+- GitHub: follow or open an issue/discussion
+- Email: *(add your preferred email here when ready)*

-More links will be added when relevant.
+- WhatsApp / other links can be added when relevant